LinuxFest Northwest

 LinuxFest Northwest is an annual technology conference and expo held in Bellingham, Washington.
 It is a Saturday and Sunday weekend event held in late April or early May.
+Some get-togethers start Friday evening.
 The event is dedicated to discussion and development of the Linux operating system and other free and open-source software projects.

 Event description

-LinuxFest Northwest is a free event, focused on generating interest in Linux and other Open source software projects.
-During the event, conference attendees listen to several presentations and make contact with several companies and non-profit organizations that share an interest in open-source software.
+LinuxFest Northwest is a free event, focused on generating interest in Linux and other open source software projects.
+The 2015 edition has 80 presentations and 45 exhibits from vendors and organizations, as well as demonstrations.
 The event raises money through a raffle and by charging commercial vendors a donation fee for their booths.
 This allows the festival to stay free for all who wish to come while raising enough money to fly in popular speakers.

 Location

 Linuxfest Northwest is held in Bellingham, Washington, about 80 miles (128.75 km) north of Seattle and 50 mi (80 km) south of Vancouver, B.C.
 The location is primarily chosen because the facilities are donated by Bellingham Technical College.
 There have been discussions in the past to move the festival south to Seattle, however no local groups have taken on the task.